 "In the Russian legends Leskov saw allies in his fight against Orthodox bureaucracy.
 There are a number of his legendary tales whose focus is a righteous man, seldom an ascetic, usually a simple, active man who becomes a saint apparently in the most natural way in the world.
 Mystical exaltation is not Leskov's forte.
 Even though he occasionally liked to indulge in the miraculous, even in the piousness he prefers to stick with the sturdy nature.
 He sees the prototype in the man who finds his way about the world without getting too deeply involved with it."
 (Walter Benjamin in Illuminations, 1968)

-Leskov served two years as a clerk in Orel criminal court and then
+Leskov served two years as a clerk in Orel criminal court and

 was transferred to Kiev as assistant clerk in the army recruiting

-of medicine.
-He read widely in the fields of philosophy and economics,
+bureau.
+During this period he read widely in the fields of philosophy and economics,

 studied Polish and Ukrainian, and joined the liberal-minded circles of

 the old city.
 In 1853 he married Olga Smirnova; they had one son and

 of the posts Leskov held for a long period was that of a

 Russian representative of the commercial company Scott and Wilkins,